iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Upgrade Notice ==

+= 2.2.0 =
+Alpha release of qTip2 style editor, and update of qTip2.

 = 2.1.7 =
 Various fixes to improve uniformity in all situations (device of user, or server environment).